feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 });
 ```

-In the example above we update the value array at the index where the icon needs to be inserted
+In the example above, we update the value array at the index where the icon needs to be inserted.

 ## FeatherAutocomplete